 Finagle is Twitter’s core library for managing the communication between services.
 Practically every online service at Twitter is built on Finagle, and it powers millions upon millions of RPC calls every second.
 And it’s not just Twitter—Finagle powers the infrastructure at Pinterest, SoundCloud, Strava, StumbleUpon, and many other companies.

-linkerd is our open-source RPC proxy for microservices.
-It’s built directly on Finagle, and is designed to give you all the operational benefits of Twitter’s microservice architecture—those many lessons learned over many years—in a way that’s self-contained, has minimal dependencies, and can be dropped into existing applications with a minimum of change.
+linkerd is our open-source service mesh for cloud-native applications.
+It’s built directly on Finagle, and is designed to give you all the operational benefits of Twitter’s microservice-based, orchestrated architecture—those many lessons learned over many years—in a way that’s self-contained, has minimal dependencies, and can be dropped into existing applications with a minimum of change.

 If you’re building a microservice and want to take advantage of the benefits of Finagle—including intelligent, adaptive load balancing, abstractions over service discovery, and intra-service traffic routing—you can use linkerd to add these features without having to change your application code.
 Plus, fancy dashboards!